cisnez/DiscordStableDiffusion/README.md

 2. PyTorch with CUDA
 https://pytorch.org/get-started/locally/
 Both websites allow you to pick your OS and provide easy install instructions.
 Note: with PyTorch choose CUDA 12.1.
-No worries that the latest CUDA is 12.3.
+No worries that the latest CUDA is 12.3 (as of 09 feb 2024).

 0. Install all required python libraries (discord)
 1. Clone the repository to your local machine.